 Bonus #1: Frisco Fleece Dog Snood

-This dog snood (which takes its name from a type of fabric hairnet) protects your dog's neck and ears from the cold—a smart choice for dogs living in harsh cold climates, especially ones with lots of heavy snow.
-Made from a polar fleece, it slips over your dog's head easily and comes with an adjustable toggle and three ribbon tabs to hold it in place.
-It's customizable so your dog can wear it as a neck warmer or an entire head cover, and available in three sizes running from X-Small/Small to Large/X-Large.
+This dog snood (which takes its name from a type of fabric hairnet) protects your dog's neck and ears from the cold—a smart choice for dogs living in harshly cold climates, especially ones with lots of heavy snow.
+Made from polar fleece, it slips over your dog's head easily and comes with an adjustable toggle and three ribbon tabs to hold it in place.
+It's customizable so your dog can wear it as a neck warmer or an entire head cover, and available in three sizes running from extra-small/small to large/extra-large.
+Choose from black or red fabric.

 Remember to take the snood off your dog once you go indoors to prevent overheating.
 If you’re living in a chilly but not particularly harsh climate, your dog may not need one.